-Stethoscopes give doctors supersonic hearing.
-Your body makes sounds all the time, but most can't be heard with your naked ear.
+Doctors use stethoscopes to give themselves supersonic hearing.
+Your body makes sounds all the time, but most can't be heard with just your unaided ear.

 If you've ever just finished running a mile or been very hungry, you'll know that you can hear your heart beating or your stomach growling respectively, just with your ears.
 These sounds never actually stop.
 A doctor uses a stethoscope as an amplifier.
 When placed against your body it picks up your internal sounds and makes them loud enough for us to hear.

 The most common and diagnostically important sounds are from your heart, lungs, stomach, and upper elbow (to make blood pressure readings).

 A normal heart makes two clicking sounds each beat as valves within shut at two different times each beat.
 Extra clicks and whooshing sounds suggest that valve system is no longer 'watertight' and is malfunctioning.
 We can detect flow problems, timing problems, and valve problems in your heart via a stethoscope.

 Your stomach is also a constant noise maker.
 This occurs as it pushes food and gas along creating gurgling sounds.
 If it starts to work harder as in gastroenteritis, it will make more noise, and if it stops working then it will make little to no noise as in a bowel obstruction.